K1llByte/master_thesis/meeting.md

 Mention benchmark method (cuda events over the default stream)
 - Explain how the similar implementations scale differently and this is worth noting when implementing fft for a specific platform
 - Attach results and graphs and reflect

+## 6.4 Case of study
+- [x] Explain that since the results are direct benchmarks of the FFT performance of converting a 2D image to frequency domain, that we felt the need to improve an implementation of a real use case that heavily relies on FFT to analyse the impact of a good FFT implementation.
+- [x] Say the application we choose was realistic ocean rendering using tensendorf waves.

+### 6.4.1 Tensendorf waves
+- Mention it is a good example to benchmark since the fft takes a big role into play (2 ffts multiple times) and effects most of the performance

+- Explain the old implementation, as it corresponds to the starting point we mentioned in the Implementation section 5.3.1 (cooley-tukey pass per stage FFT)
+- Write the total number of FFT's the app requires per frame
+- Explain how it the FFT pass has to compute multiple at a time

+### 6.4.3 Results
+- Compare the results of the previous implementation with the new implementation
+- Possibly use many comfigurations for more deep testing
+- Preview of the rendered image and graphs with the improvements results

 <!--
 ## 6.1 Popular implementations